pgroenbaek/dbtracks-stf-profiles/README.md

 ## Installation
 This repository only contains the track profiles.
 The textures can be obtained from the [DBTracks package](https://the-train.de/downloads/entry/11252-dbtracks/).

-If you ever need these profiles for super-elevation the textures required most likely are in your route already.
+If you ever need these profiles for super-elevation the textures most likely are in the route already.

 **NOTE:** Use of multiple profiles is only supported from testing version _T1.5.1-1390_ onwards.